-Sexually transmitted Diseases Statistics: Statistics provide valuable insights into the prevalence, impact, and trends of these infections.
+Sexually transmitted Diseases Statistics: Statistics provide valuable insights into these infections’ prevalence, impact, and trends.
 They help public health organizations, healthcare providers, and policymakers understand the burden of STDs and develop effective strategies for prevention, diagnosis, and treatment.

 Editor’s Choice